 Artemus Gordon: So, what does Loveless have? (notices factory complex) Well... he has his own city. (out of nowhere a giant mechanical spider shows up) Jim West: He has an 80-foot tarantula.
 Artemus Gordon: Yes, well...
 I was coming to that.

-A subset of the Real Robot Genre, with a decidedly non-humanoid appearance.
+A subset of Real Robot, with a decidedly non-humanoid appearance.
 These are often used by sci-fi series that want to use giant robots, but feel that humanoid shapes won't fit the setting.
 Even if the setting doesn't use giant robots, and sometimes even if it does, smaller Spider Tanks may be found as robotic drones.
 In series that use giant humanoid robots as well as spider tanks, you can bet that the humanoid robots will often be more agile than their multi-legged counterparts, despite the fact that the opposite logically would be true.

 The form has a number of advantages over the human shape: lower to the ground (thus less of a target).
 Your classic Spider Tank spreads its legs out more, making the vehicle more stable overall and allows it to traverse terrain that would give wheeled vehicles considerable trouble.
 All of which helps it cheat that pesky Square/Cube Law that gives giant humanoids considerable engineering problems.
 (Of course many settings then turn around and give it pointy ballerina feet, ruining any overall improvement in the ground-pressure department, but hey.)